emmanuelmenon/emmanuelmenon.github.io/_posts/2020-05-22-breathless-jules-et-jim-double-feature.md

 ## Links
 ### Themes
 Breathless and Jules et Jim share quite themes.
-One of these themes is manipulation of love.
+One of these themes is the manipulation of love.
 Both films are engrossed with this concept, but both approach it from completely different perspectives.
 Breathless empathises with Patricia, the female lead, and we clearly see Michel manipulating her.
 However, his reasons for manipulation are nefarious, he only says that he loves her because he wants to have sex with her.
 In Jules et Jim on the other hand, we see both Jules and Jim being manipulated by Catherine as she shuttles back and forth between multiple men.
 Unlike Michel, Catherine's reasons for doing so are not nefarious, indeed, the film seems to suggest that it is an uncontrollable aspect of her base nature.

 ### Production & Techniques
 The production of Breathless is pretty much considered mythical at this point so I won't really go too deep into it here.
 If you want, you can read more about it [here](https://en.wikipedia.org/wiki/Breathless_(1960_film)#Production).
 There isn't as much information available about the production of Jules et Jim but there is some available [here](https://en.wikipedia.org/wiki/Jules_and_Jim#Style).